 Connelly’s coverage of WPPSS was runner-up for a Pulitzer Prize.
 The Society of Professional Journalists presented him with a lifetime achievement award for his contributions to journalism.
 He has won two “Best in the West” medallions plus achievement awards from the Idaho Conservation League, Alaska Wilderness League, and the Washington Environmental Council.
 The most telling honor, however, came at New York news conference when Governor Mario Cuomo told Connelly: “I don’t recognize you.
 You don’t work here.
 But you think like people who do.”

-Connelly is a graduate of Notre Dame University, although tired of endless showings of Rudy during the novel coronavirus pandemic.
-He holds a masters degree from the University of Washington.
+Connelly was a graduate of Notre Dame University, although he got tired of endless showings of Rudy during the COVID-19 pandemic.
+He held a masters degree from the University of Washington.
 As a college student, he worked on the anti-war campaigns of Senators McCarthy and McGovern.
-A widower, Connelly divides time between Seattle home and family cabin on Whidbey Island.
-He is conservationist, dating back to when his six-year-old legs climbed Heliotrope Ridge on Mount Baker.
+A widower from 2002 until his death in 2026, Connelly divided his time between Seattle home and his family cabin on Whidbey Island prior to moving to Horizon House, a retirement community.
+He was a conservationist, dating back to when his six-year-old legs climbed Heliotrope Ridge on Mount Baker.

-He enjoys rafting rivers and summiting major peaks; he has been to 19,000 feet on the summit crater of Kilimanjaro as well as in the Himalayas.
-He is also fond of watching gray whales at Laguna San Ignacio in Baja.
-Nowadays, Connelly prefers backcountry cabins to tents.
-His favorite quote, from St. Thomas More, is: “Silence gives consent.”
+He enjoyed rafting rivers and summiting major peaks; he made it to 19,000 feet on the summit crater of Kilimanjaro as well as in the Himalayas.
+He was fond fond of watching gray whales at Laguna San Ignacio in Baja.
+In his later years, he preferred backcountry cabins to tents.
+His favorite quote, from St. Thomas More, was: “Silence gives consent.”